Branding

 - Use Color Psychology: Research the emotions different colors express.
 Attach them with your brand message.

-A lack of consistency in applying your brand colors can confuse your audience and weaken your trustworthiness.
+Inconsistency in applying your brand colors across platforms can confuse your audience and weaken brand recognition, undermining trustworthiness.

 Why It’s a Mistake